Winter Break 2019

 December 16, 2019

-Working with local government and community partners Alamo PROMISE provides community college tuition to eligible students who plan to earn an associate degree, certification, courses for transfer or workforce training.
+Working with local government and community partners Alamo PROMISE provides community college tuition along with mandatory fees to eligible students who plan to earn an associate degree, certification, courses for transfer or workforce training.

 AlamoPROMISE will provide last-dollar funding to fill the gap between a student’s financial aid award and the cost of tuition and mandatory fees for up to three years at one of the Alamo Colleges District’s five colleges.

-In the initial phase of the program, graduating high school seniors from any one of 25 local high schools (listed in the table below) are eligible.
+Graduating high school seniors from any of the participating high schools are eligible.

 To be eligible, students must: